Home Warranty Transfer: How to Transfer Coverage to New Homeowner

 What Makes a Warranty Transferable?

-• Active and current — all premiums must be paid up to date
+• Active and current, with all premiums paid up to date

 • Free of open fraud investigations or excessive prior claims

-• Within the allowed transfer window — typically initiated 30–60 days around closing
+• Within the allowed transfer window, typically initiated 15 to 30 days around closing

-• Subject to only one transfer — many policies can only be transferred once, meaning future buyers will not have this option
+• Subject to only one transfer in many cases, meaning future buyers may not have this option

 Non-Transferable Warranties: What to Watch For